shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-reporting.md

 ---

-# Microsoft Invest - universal pixel reporting
+# Microsoft Invest - Universal pixel reporting

 In addition to the activity reporting available from the **Universal Pixels** page, a number of